Iran investigation says Ukrainian airliner was on fire before crash

 (2,440 m).

-It is so far not clear if any technical issue could be related to a mechanical fault or defective part.
+It is so far not clear if any technical issue could be related to a maintenance fault or defective part.

 The disaster puts a renewed spotlight on Boeing, which faces a safety crisis over a different type of 737, though the plane that crashed in Iran does not have the feature thought to have caused crashes of the grounded 737 MAX.